Free Shipping | 30 Day Returns | Mix & Match Sitewide

 EMBROIDERY:

-If you are looking for that sharp crisp and clean look, embroidery is the way to go.
-Embroidery is absolutely fantastic for jackets and shirts only.
-If you are looking for the knock out professional top quality look for your company name and logo, embroidery is the way you want to go.
-KwikSafety is one of the few printers who know how to correctly embroider in ANSI HiVis material.
-Embroidery is long-lasting.
-If done correctly, it will not fade or snag after continuous washing.
-Instead, your embroidery will become a permanent part of your clothing’s fabric.
+If you're aiming for a sharp, crisp, and clean look, embroidery is the way to go.
+It's especially fantastic for jackets and shirts.
+For a professional, top-quality appearance for your company name and logo, embroidery is the best option.
+Here at KwikSafety, we are one of the few printers that specialize in correctly embroidering hi-vis materials.
+Embroidery is durable—when done properly, it won't fade or snag after repeated washings.
+Instead, it becomes a permanent part of your garment’s fabric.

 ○ Crisp, high-quality feel and look